External diffusion limited aggregation on a spanning-tree-weighted random planar map: Introduction

+Thus, for infinite recurrent graphs $G$ (including the UITM), the law of LERW from $v_0$ to $v_*$ is the law of the unique branch from $v_0$ to $v_*$ of a uniform spanning tree on $G$.
+In particular, since simple random walk on the UITM is a.s.\ recurrent (this follows from~\cite[Theorem 1.1]{gn-recurrence}---see also~\cite{chen-fk}), we can a.s.\ sample a uniform spanning tree on the UITM.

+Moreover, if the uniform spanning tree on the infinite graph is \emph{almost surely one-ended}, then we get a similar characterization of harmonic measure from infinity (and LERW to infinity) in terms of the tree:

+\begin{prop} Suppose that $G$ is an infinite graph for which simple random walk is recurrent and the uniform spanning tree is a.s.\ one-ended.
+Then, for any subgraph $A$ of $G$, harmonic measure on $A$ from infinity is well-defined as the limit of harmonic measure on $A$ from a vertex $v$ as the graph distance between $v$ and $A$ tends to infinity.
+Moreover, for any vertex $v_0$ in $G$, sampling an edge adjacent to $v_0$ according to harmonic measure viewed from infinity is equivalent to sampling a uniform spanning tree $T$ on $G$, and choosing the first edge on the (unique) path in $T$ from $v_0$ to infinity. \end{prop} \begin{proof} This result is~\cite[Theorem 14.2]{blps-usf}. \end{proof}

+Thus, on this large class of graphs $G$---which we show in Section~\ref{sec-lerw-dla} includes the UITM---we can describe the law of LERW from $v_0$ to infinity as the law of the unique branch from $v_0$ to infinity of a uniform spanning tree on $G$.

-The key combinatorial fact that makes external DLA on $M$ tractable is its close relationship to loop-erased random walk (LERW), which was first observed in~\cite{qle}.
-Here we give a brief description of this relationship.
-More details can be found in Section~\ref{mapintro}.
-Let $\op{LERW}_m$ be the first $m$ edges of a LERW on $M$ from $v_0$ to $\infty$ and let $X_m$ be the time-$m$ external DLA cluster on $M$ started from $v_0$ and targeted at $\infty$.
-We can ``cut" along the edges of $\op{LERW}_m$ (replacing each such edge by a pair of edges) to obtain an infinite planar map $M^{(m)}$ with finite boundary of length $2m$.
-Similarly, we can ``cut" along all of the edges of the DLA cluster $X_m$ to obtain another such infinite random planar map $\wt M^{(m)}$.
-See Figure~\ref{fig-cutting}.
+As we will prove in Section~\ref{sec-lerw-dla}, this result yields an exact relation between the laws of DLA and LERW on the UITM---a relation that does \emph{not} appear to be satisfied for any other types of random planar maps (e.g., uniform maps or planar maps with other weighting).
+Briefly, suppose we run $m$ steps of a LERW from the root to infinity on a rooted infinite planar map $M$.
+We can ``cut" along the edges of this length-$m$ path---replacing each such edge by a pair of edges---to obtain an infinite planar map $M^{(m)}$ with finite boundary of length $2m$.
+We can perform the same cutting operation on a DLA cluster run for $m$ steps to obtain another infinite random planar map $\wt M^{(m)}$ with finite boundary of length $2m$.
+The key fact that we observe is that, if we take $M$ to have the law of a UITM, then \emph{$M^{(m)}$ and $\wt M^{(m)}$ have the same law}.
+See Figure~\ref{fig-cutting} for an illustration of the cutting procedure.
 We note that similar cutting procedures for various processes on random planar maps have been used elsewhere in the literature, e.g., in the case of a self-avoiding walk~\cite{dup-kos-saw,caraceni-curien-saw,gwynne-miller-saw}, a collection of loops~\cite{bbg-recursive-approach}, and a (non-spanning) tree~\cite{fs-tree-decorated}.

-Then $M^{(m)} $ and $\wt M^{(m)}$ agree in law (Lemma~\ref{complementinfinite}).
-This property is closely related to Wilson's algorithm~\cite{wilson-algorithm} and to the representation of DLA as ``re-shuffled loop-erased random walk" appearing in~\cite[Section 2.3]{qle}.
-It does \emph{not} appear to be satisfied for any other types of random planar maps (e.g., uniform maps or planar maps with other weighting).
-Due to this property, our proof of Theorem~\ref{main3} will also yield the growth exponent for loop-erased random walk on $M$.